Raul Fabella

 Raul V. Fabella (born 12 April 1949, Bacolod, Negros Occidental, Philippines) is a Filipino academic, economist and National Scientist of the Philippines.

+Biography

 He was born to Estelito Fabella and Magdalena Villaseñor in Bacolod, Negros Occidental.
 Raul is the grandnephew of Gabriel Fabella, father of June 12th.
 Raul's grandfather Adriano was Gabriel's brother.

 Fabella was educated at the Seminario Mayor-Recoletos (now the Casiciaco Recoletos Seminary, Ph.B.
 1970); the University of the Philippines School of Economics at UP Diliman (M.A.
 1975).
 He obtained his Ph.D. from the Department of Economics of Yale University in 1982 with the dissertation "Economies of Scale in the Household Production Model and Intra-Family Allocation of Resources".
 His entire academic career has been spent with the faculty of the University of the Philippines School of Economics (UPSE), which he served as dean from 1998 to 2007.

 Fabella has written articles in both theoretical and applied fields: political economy and rent-seeking; the theory of teams; regulation; international economics; and mathematical economics.
 Notable concepts associated with him are the "Olson ratio" in rent-seeking, egalitarian Nash bargaining solutions, and the debt-adjusted real effective exchange rate.